pinax/django-mailer/docs/usage.rst

 django-mailer creates a ``DontSendEntry`` model, which is used to filter out recipients from messages being created.

-But beware, it's actually only used when directly sending messages through mailer, not when mailer is used as an alternate ``EMAIL_BACKEND`` for Django.
+However, note that it's actually only used when directly sending messages through ``mailer.send_mail``, not when mailer is used as an alternate ``EMAIL_BACKEND`` for Django.
 Also, even if recipients become empty due to this filtering, the email will be queued for sending anyway.
 (A patch to fix these issues would be accepted)